mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 Uh oh.
 Who's knocking on my door at home to ask about TinyPilot?

-Before answering, I tried to recall any recent interactions with customers that might have led them to show up to my house and beat me up.
+I tried to recall any recent customer interactions that might have led someone to show up to my house and beat me up.
 I didn't remember anything.

 "Yes..."
 I said, cautiously.
 He explained that he was the handyman at TinyPilot's office building.
 He didn't have my phone number but he was able to find my home address.

 "A pipe burst at the office, and we can't get into your suite.
 Can you come down?"

 That didn't sound good.

 I got in the car to follow him to the TinyPilot office, mentally calculating whether the company could survive if 100% of our inventory was soaked in water.
-Even if we got an insurance payout, we'd be out of commission for months before we could replace some of the electronics.
+Even if we got an insurance payout, the turnaround time on manufacturing would leave us out of commission for months.

 When I arrived on our floor, I saw that the sprinklers had gone off in the conference room adjacent to TinyPilot.
 I unlocked the TinyPilot office and breathed a sigh of relief.
 No water had gotten into our suite at all.